kareila/clean-all-the-things/README.md

 I am a Perl nerd, and I don't expect this software to be used by anyone but fellow Perl nerds.
-You should at least know how to use CPAN to install the requested modules, although you can safely comment out the block containing `use Net::Twitter::Lite::WithAPIv1_1` if you have no intention of using this app with Twitter.
+You should at least know how to use CPAN to install the requested modules, although many of the ones requested by `SimpleTweet.pm` can be safely commented out if you have no intention of using this app with Twitter.

-This should be considered an alpha release.
-Expect falling rocks, etc.
+This should be considered a beta release.
+I've been using this software for several months and the core features are pretty much set, but there is always room for improvement and further refinement.

 Changes
 -------

+### 12 Mar 2014

+New `SimpleTweet.pm` module encapsulates basic Twitter functionality and shares it with the command line script as well as the web server.
+Both interfaces now tweet when the status of a job is manually changed, in addition to the periodic maintenance reminders as before.

+Tabs for viewing tasks assigned to a specific region have been added to the web interface.
+A new `public/` subdirectory holds the relevant CSS file.

 ### 23 Jan 2014